Disease Guide ·Hypothyroidism ·2026

 6What breeds are most prone to hypothyroidism?

-Golden Retrievers and Doberman Pinschers are the most commonly affected breeds.
-Labrador Retrievers, Dachshunds, Irish Setters, Boxers, Great Danes, and Cocker Spaniels also have elevated risk.
-Autoimmune thyroiditis (the most common cause) has a clear genetic component in these breeds.
-Mixed breeds with genetics from high-risk breeds can also develop it.
-The OFA maintains a thyroid registry for breeders to screen for the condition.
+Golden Retrievers and Dobermans most commonly affected.
+Labrador Retrievers, Dachshunds, Irish Setters, Boxers, Great Danes, and Cocker Spaniels also at elevated risk.
+Autoimmune thyroiditis has clear genetic component.
+OFA maintains thyroid registry for breeder screening.

 7Does pet insurance cover hypothyroidism treatment?